namlook/pypit/README.rst

 Only `cmd` is required.
 This is the command line to use.

-If `use_sdtin` is True, the input will be take from the standard input.
+If `use_sdtin` is True, the input will be taken from the standard input.

 `{{input}}` will describes the input file given to the `run` function.
 You can use a the `{{output}}` description to specify output file.
 Be carrefull to specify the `output_ext` then::